 - Discover on- and off-campus job and internship opportunities through the Student Employment Center website, including work-from-home options.

-- Check out the virtual events hosted by the Career Services Center, including job fairs and career development webinars happening throughout the year.
+- Check out events hosted by the Career Services Center, including job fairs and career development webinars happening throughout the year.

 Spiritual wellness is about developing a core set of values and beliefs that give your life meaning and purpose.
 It is about putting your energies into activities consistent with your values and beliefs.
 It includes introspection (e.g., prayer and meditation) and also outward practices of compassion toward others and connecting with others in meaningful ways.